adina/adina.github.com/_posts/2013-01-25-bottlenecks-for-metagenomic-analysis.md

 ## We have "middle numbers" data.

-In a recent great read outlining some key questions and knowledge gaps in ecology, they describe what I agree is a key challenge to using metagenomics to study ecological systems. #link to 100?s paper#
+In a recent great [read](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2006.01188.x/abstract) outlining some key questions and knowledge gaps in ecology, they describe what I agree is a key challenge to using metagenomics to study ecological systems.

 "In small-number systems like the solar system, the relationship between the components, and the state of the system, can often be adequately described by a simple set of equations.
 In contrast, in large-number systems such as chemical interactions in fluids, the behavior of the system can usually be adequately described using statistical averages because of the large number of components and the simple nature of their interactions.
 Ecological systems unfortunately belong to the study of middle numbers; they are too complex to describe individually, yet their components are too few and their interactions too complex to be described by statistical dynamics..."